david-a-parry/vase/README.md

 ## INSTALLATION

 VASE requires python3.
 It has been tested with python 3.5 and 3.6.
-The modules 'pysam' and 'parse_vcf' from pypi are required and should be installed for you if following the instructions below.
-You may also wish to install biopython, which is required if you want to write directly to bgzipped output.
+The modules 'pysam' and 'natsort' from pypi are required and should be installed for you if following the instructions below.
+You may also wish to install biopython, which is required if you want to write missing CADD/spliceAI scores to bgzipped output.

 To install the vase script to $HOME/.local/bin (or possibly on Mac OS /Users/$USER/Library/Python/3.\*/bin/) the simplest way is to use pip:

     pip3 install git+git://github.com/david-a-parry/vase.git --user

-To install with the extra moduls required for bgzip output and vase_reporter functionality (recommended) use the following:
+To install with the extra modules required for bgzip output and vase_reporter functionality (recommended) use the following:

     pip3 install git+git://github.com/david-a-parry/vase.git#egg=project[BGZIP,REPORTER,MYGENE] --user